craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Greater Villages & Cities/The Holy City of Kanielkiln.md

 ---
-tags: holding,
+tags:
+- holding
+aliases:
-aliases: The Holy City of Kanielkiln, Kanielkiln, The Holy City, Holy City of Kanielkiln
+- The Holy City of Kanielkiln
+- Kanielkiln
+- The Holy City
+- Holy City of Kanielkiln
 ---

 # Holding Tags